MegaNAD60/React_setup/Readme.md

 ![image](/images/react.png)

 In conclusion, we have achieved a great step in setting up a React app ready for development.
 We also explore what React means and its benefits.
 Congratulations on our progress.
-Explore other tools nd UIs in React to grow and perfect your skills.
+Explore other tools and UIs in React to grow and perfect your skills.